harness/developer-hub/kb/reference-architectures/ansible.md

 ---
-title: How to run ansible using Harness Step Groups
+title: How to run Ansible using Harness Step Groups
 ---

 # Overview

 To run ansible in a Harness pipeline, we can leverage containerized step groups to clone the repo with our Ansible playbooks, and a run step to execute the playbooks based on your operating model.

-## Prerequisites
+# Prerequisites

 The following guide will assume you have the following in your Harness account: